Splitters Creek flood map & planning overlays

 Is Splitters Creek flood-prone?

-About 26% of Splitters Creek falls within a mapped flood overlay, against a Albury City average of 16%.
+About 26% of Splitters Creek falls within a mapped flood overlay, against the council-wide suburb average of 28%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Splitters Creek bushfire-prone?